olegasivakov/ep-2/README.md

 **3. Data formats**

-ISO 15022/20022 data formats are oficially published.
-Due to the large number of data schemas, we need to choose the schemas that will be implemented first; implementation for another schemes will be available using format manager tools.
+ISO 15022/20022 data formats have been officially published.
+Due to the large number of data schemas, we need to choose the schemas that will be implemented first; implementation of another ones will be available using format manager tools.

-In addition, ISO 20022 contains descriptions for business models and operation flows.
-Some ones will be implemented with testing environments.
+In addition, ISO 20022 contains descriptions of business models and operation flows.
+Some ones will be implemented in testing environments.

 > [!NOTE]
 > ISO 20022: XSD schemes defined for this standard